 Neuroscience Services at CHH include adult and pediatric neurology and neurosurgery, an Advanced Primary Stroke Center, an Epilepsy & Seizure Center and Neurophysiology Lab, a Pediatric Concussion Clinic, a Back & Spine Center, two Sleep Disorders Clinics, and the region’s only National Multiple Sclerosis Society Partner in Care program.

 In addition to the hospital itself, the campus includes several other healthcare facilities sharing our mission and serving our community:

 The Marshall University Medical Center adjoins Cabell Huntington Hospital through a four-story atrium.
-In addition to the administration offices and the clinical practice area, it includes the Harless Auditorium and the library.
+In addition to the administrative offices and the clinical practice area, it includes the Harless Auditorium, Cabell Huntington Hospital Gift Shop, Perk Place Coffee Shop, the SMART Center and the Marshall Pharmacy.
 Patients have access to Marshall University's physicians and specialists, as well as all the services the hospital has to offer, all conveniently located under one roof.

 The Edwards Comprehensive Cancer Center offers comprehensive cancer care and technology for children and adults, including the da Vinci® Surgical System, a TrueBeam™ linear accelerator, PET/CT scanning, image-guided radiation therapy, 3D mammography services and an active clinical trials program.